 You'll find the full poem and background here.

-Find more of heroism in wartime in Speakeasy Files 3e: including the remembrance, soldiers, trench life, propaganda and women and children’s experience or war.
+Find more on World War I in Shine Bright 1re Advanced File "War will not tear us apart" and Speakeasy Files 3e: "Heroism in Wartime" including the remembrance, poetry, trench life, propaganda and women and children's experience or war.

 Wing Nut Films/IWM

 > In the Trenches